Your privacy matters to us and we are committed to protect your privacy and your personal information.

-You may opt out of having Hotjar collect your information when visiting a Calamari website at any time by using a ‘Do Not Track’ header.
+We use tools to collect information about website users.
+You may opt out of having Hotjar collect your information at any time by using a ‘Do Not Track’ header.
 You can read more on how to do that on Hotjar’s website [https://www.hotjar.com/legal/compliance/opt-out]

-You may prevent Google from collecting and processing the data generated by the cookie relating to your use of the website (incl. your IP address) by downloading and installing the browser plugin available at [http://tools.google.com/dlpage/gaoptout?hl=en]
+We use Google Analytics to collect and process information about website users.
+You may prevent Google Analytics from collecting and processing the data generated by the cookie relating to your use of our website (incl. your IP address) by downloading and installing the browser plugin available at [http://tools.google.com/dlpage/gaoptout?hl=en]